andersonopt/website/content/blog/product-release-notes-3-20-20.md

 ![](/images/Project Map Zoom.png)

-### Added Lat/Long to the main parcel pop up
+### **Added Lat/Long to the main parcel pop up**

-We've also added a parcels latitude and longitude to the parcel pop-up.
+We've also added a parcel's latitude and longitude to the parcel pop-up.
 Just click a blue parcel marker on the map to see all those details and more.

 ![](/images/Lat:Long Parcel PopUp.png)